-- Note that a tag of HOLD is hardwired into the system.
+- Note that a tag of HOLD is hardwired into SapphireOne.
 When it is selected the transaction may not be posted until the tag status of HOLD is removed or altered to something other than HOLD.

-- Many of the tag headings are user configurable.
-All of the items in the tag drop down lists may be created by the user.
+- All of the items in the Tag drop down lists may be created by the user.

-- To add in a new tag to the list simply type it in and move the focus away, (tab away).
-The system will ask if you want to add the new tag to the list.
+- The drop-down menus are created by entering in an item not on the list, then (tab away).
+SapphireOne will ask if you want to add the new tag to the list.

-- To remove a tag, select it, then re-select it while holding the Control or Command key down.
+- To remove a tag, hold the Control or Command key down and then select it.
 You will be asked if you want to remove it from the list.